sensu/sensu-docs-legacy/docs/0.26/reference/checks.md

 `days`
 : description
-  : A hash of days of the week or 'all', each day specified must define one or more time windows in which the check is scheduled to be executed (at its interval).
+  : A hash of days of the week or 'all', each day specified must define one or more time windows in which the check is not scheduled to be executed.
 : required
   : false (unless `subdue` is configured)
 : type